I think it’s important, first, to say what I’m aiming to do in this piece.

 Title Image: Ernest Hemingway in Cuba, 1940, recolorised by Jecinci on Reddit.

-Glenn Armstrong is a first year at St Anne’s studying History and Politics.
+Glenn Armstrong is a second year at St Anne’s studying History and Politics.
 When not reading or watching stuff about history or addictively listening to politics podcasts, he puts himself through the torture of supporting Everton!